nikita-volynets/bi-data-stack-project/README.md

 - **Sigma** for dashboard creation
 - **Airflow** for orchestration

+## 2. Ingestion

 ## 3. DBT project

 ### dbt Models

-This project implements a **medallion architecture** (Bronze → Silver → Gold) with the following key layers:

-The project consists of 3 layers:
+The project consists of several layers:

+**0. Raw:** These tables are the starting point.
+Small adjustments are made, such as changing the names of columns, but not much else.

 **1. Sources:** These tables are the starting point.
 Small adjustments are made, such as changing the names of columns, but not much else.